Australian literature: Poetry

 Other poets who reflected a sense of Australian identity include C J Dennis and Dorothea McKellar.
 Dennis wrote in the Australian vernacular ("The Songs of a Sentimental Bloke"), while McKellar wrote the iconic patriotic poem "My Country".
-Prominent Australian poets of the 20th century include Dame Mary Gilmore, A. D. Hope, Judith Wright, Gwen Harwood, Kenneth Slessor, Les Murray, Bruce Dawe and more recently Robert Gray, Jennifer Maiden, John Forbes, John Tranter, John Kinsella, Richard James Allen, and Judith Beveridge.
+Prominent Australian poets of the 20th century include Dame Mary Gilmore, A. D. Hope, Judith Wright, Gwen Harwood, Kenneth Slessor, Les Murray, Bruce Dawe and more recently Robert Gray, Jennifer Maiden, John Forbes, Chris Mansell, Les Wicks, John Tranter, John Kinsella, Richard James Allen, and Judith Beveridge.

 Dorothea Mackellar (1885–1968), writer of My Country.

+From the 1970s performance poetry flourished and a nationwide body called the Poets Union was the principal source of literary activity of its time.

 Contemporary Australian poetry is mostly published by small, independent book publishers.
-However, other kinds of publication, including new media and online journals, spoken word and live events, and public poetry projects are gaining an increasingly vibrant and popular presence.
+However, other kinds of publication, including new media and online journals, spoken word and live events, and public poetry projects are gaining a presence.
 1992–1999 saw poetry and art collaborations in Sydney and Newcastle buses and ferries, including Artransit from Meuse Press.
-Some of the more interesting and innovative contributions to Australian poetry have emerged from artist-run galleries in recent years, such as Textbase which had its beginnings as part of the 1st Floor gallery in Fitzroy.
-In addition, Red Room Company is a major exponent of innovative projects.
-Bankstown Poetry Slam has become a notable venue for spoken-word poetry and for community intersection with poetry as an art form to be shared.
-With its roots in Western Sydney it has a strong following from first and second generation Australians, often giving a platform to voices that are more marginalised in mainstream Australian society.
+This was a mass poetry outreach program for Sydney and Newcastle.
+Some contributions to Australian poetry have emerged from artist-run galleries in recent years, such as Textbase which had its beginnings as part of the 1st Floor gallery in Fitzroy.
+In addition, Red Room Company is an exponent of poetry projects.
+Bankstown Poetry Slam has become a venue for spoken-word poetry and for community intersection with poetry as an art form to be shared.
+With its roots in Western Sydney it has a following from first and second generation Australians, often giving a platform to voices from groups that are more marginalised in mainstream Australian society.